FlorinTulba/RiverCrossing/GoServer/web/images/ReadMe.md

 Most were renamed and some needed various hint labels on top of them, to better illustrate what each scenario intends.

-The scenarios from the parent folder mention the exact source for each used picture.
+The [solved scenarios](../../../Scenarios) mention the exact source for each used picture.

 Additionaly, the specific sources of the rest of the pictures appear below: